tanaypratap/first-time-speakers/README.md

 But if you want to go to Europe/Canada/Australia/Aisa etc. you have to start speaking in community.
 I don't ask you to waste your time which won't be helpful in the long run I just want you all to start early.
 Right now you can take all pressure.
 So push yourself more.

+## ready to participate?

+Go to the [challenge page](./challenge.md) to know how to register yourself.